vladcoroian/dccp-syndisc/README.md

   - `self_disclosure.py` contains the main implementation of the SYNDISC algorithm for continuous distributions with the target variable being the source set.
 This contains three examples: varying the grid size, sources following a Gaussian copula, and sources following a Gumbel copula.
   - `gaussian_copula_plot.py` contains a simple script to plot the Gaussian copula used in the continuous distribution experiments.

+Note: The software requires an active Gurobi license.

 SYNDISC: SYNergistic information via data DISClosure
 ====================================================